Kedavamaru/CAD-plus-plus/README.md

 # CAD++
-CAD plus plus is an includable code, (cadpp.h and cadpp.cpp), where namespaces and classes are provided in order to facilitate the managing of CAD files in different formats.
+CAD plus plus is a library, (cadpp.h and cadpp.cpp), where namespaces and classes are provided in order to facilitate the managing of CAD files in different formats.

 # Example
 CAD++ is organized in the following way: